boyangwang/Taak-web/doc/cs3216-asgn3-pitch.md

 ###Access on any device
-Our app makes use of Responsive Design.
-It works regardless of whether the device is Landscape or Portrait, on Desktop or Mobile.
+We designed our app with Responsive Design in mind.
+Hence our app works regardless of whether the device is Landscape or Portrait, on Desktop or Mobile.